Spitigala/Sinatra-Intro/README.md

 #### 10. The readme.md

 It's always good practice to include a README.md file, such as this one, to let people know what your app is about and give some insight.
-Although it seems like a small and neglibile thing, it is actually taken very seriously in the developer community.
-So get used to creating a README.md file whenver you build an app from now on.
+Although it seems like a small and negligible thing, it is actually taken very seriously in the developer community.
+So get used to creating a README.md file whenever you build an app from now on.

 ## Release 1: Building our first Sinatra app